 It wasn’t easy, but I learned from her that I didn’t have to do life alone.

-Mentoring isn’t just a checklist or formula, it’s a relationship.
+Mentoring (LWArt) isn’t just a checklist or formula, it’s a relationship.

 My Mentor was “Jesus with skin on” guiding me with God’s Words and sharing her very own God stories to help me navigate this new empty nest season of life.